swellaby/nyc-config/README.md

 ```

 ## Usage
-Add an `extends` key to your [nyc config file][nyc-config-url] and specify the value of the configuration you want to use:
+Add an `extends` key to your [nyc config file][nyc-config-file-url] and specify the value of the configuration you want to use:

 For example, to use our default nyc configuration add the following to your `.nycrc` file:
 ```json